STRINGING PROCESS OF NATURAL GUT

 If you don’t consider yourself an experienced stringer, then you may want to work with a certified stringer that you can trust with your strings.
 Of course, if you’ve been stringing for a while and understand the dynamics of natural gut then it should be a piece of cake.

 Here are ten tips to help you get it right the first time.

 Some of the best advice when stringing with natural gut is to take your time.
 Compared to synthetic strings, natural gut is considerably more fragile during the installation process.
 Recognizing this, make sure you give yourself plenty of time for installation and don’t rush.
 It can be the difference between unnecessary premature breaking of your strings and a job well done.

 Check your grommets:

-Grommets can easily be damaged over time so you should always check them before stringing and take extra special care with natural gut.
+Grommets can easily be damaged over time so you should always check them before stringing.
 You would be surprised how many professional stringers skip this step.
-Imperfections such as grommets with rough edges due to contact with a tennis court or normal wear and tear can quickly destroy your natural gut strings as you pull the string through the grommet.
+Imperfections such as grommets with rough edges due to contact with a tennis court or normal wear and tear can quickly cut into your strings and destroy your natural gut during the tensioning of your strings.
 If the grommets are in rough shape, consider replacing before you string.

 Clamp your racquet:

 This step is huge!
 If you’re racquet shifts during the stringing process because you didn’t make sure your racquet was fully secure before stringing, then you may end up regretting it.
 The jarring shift of your frame during your string job could easily lead to a string break that most synthetics would survive.